carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ~~~
 {: .language-python}

-> ## Challenge: Cats of Instagram
+> ## Challenge: Hashtag Cats of Instagram
-> Let's make a bigger datafile.
+> Let's get a reasonably sized dataset to use for the remainder of
+> the workshop.
 Harvest 500 tweets that use the hashtag "catsofinstagram"
-> and put the dataset through the pipeline to answer the following questions:
+> and put the dataset through our pipeline (harvest > flatten > csv >
+> dataframe) to answer the following questions:
 >
-> 1. Did you get exactly 500?
+> 1. Did you get exactly 500 tweets?
 > 2. How far back in time did you get?
 > 3. What is the most re-tweeted tweet from our search?
 > 4. Which person has the most number of followers in your dataset?
 >
 > > ## Solution
 > > ~~~
-> > !twarc2 search --limit 500 "#catsofinstagram" source-data/catsofinstagram.jsonl
+> > !twarc2 search --limit 500 "#catsofinstagram" raw/catsofinstagram.jsonl
 > > ~~~
 > > {: .language-bash}
 > >
 > > 1.
 Let's start by converting our dataset to a csv, then run some python
 > > ~~~
-> > !twarc2 csv source-data/catsofinstagram.jsonl output-data/catsofinstagram.csv
+> > !twarc2 csv raw/catsofinstagram.jsonl output/catsofinstagram.csv
 > > ~~~
 > > {: .language-bash}
 > >
 > > Read in csv using pandas.
 Pandas is denoted by pd.
 > > ~~~
-> > cats_df = pd.read_csv("output-data/catsofinstagram.csv")
+> > cats_df = pd.read_csv("output/catsofinstagram.csv")
 > > ~~~
 > > {: .language-python}
 > >
-> > We are able to see how many tweets we get by getting the dimensions of the dataframe.
+> > We are able to see how many tweets we get by getting the dimensions of the dataframe
+> > or with `wc`.
 > > The number of rows indicate the number of unique tweets.
 The dumber of columns indicate
 > > the amount of data that came with each tweet.
 > > ~~~